ONSdigital/dp-renderer/PATTERNS.md

 ### Radios fieldset

-To instatiate a [radios fieldset](https://service-manual.ons.gov.uk/design-system/components/radios) without a border that allows a conditionally revealed text input UI component in your service:
+To instantiate a [radios fieldset](https://service-manual.ons.gov.uk/design-system/components/radios) without a border that allows a conditionally revealed text input UI component in your service:

 - In the `mapper.go` file in your service, populate the relevant fields e.g.